 - Add in the eggs and vanilla, beat to thoroughly mix.

-- In a separate bowl, add the flour, baking soda and nutmeg and stir to combine.
+- In a separate bowl, add the flour, baking soda, salt and nutmeg and stir to combine.

 - Add the dry ingredients to the wet ingredients in the mixing bowl and beat to combine.